-My smiles and good memories of Inyo start with my fiend and one-time apprentice, Eugenia, calling to say her “Zulu the Flying Ninja” had delivered 3 puppies.
+My smiles and good memories of Inyo start with my friend and one-time apprentice, Eugenia, calling to say her “Zulu the Flying Ninja” had delivered 3 puppies.
 I saw Inyo less than 12 hours later.
 And except for a handful, I was with him every day after that to his last.

 The word Inyo has two meanings.
 In Mono, it means, "dwelling place of the great spirit," which definantly proved itself true.
 The Japanese translation is yin-yang.
-And for me, he was my balance - the wild exuberant outdoor party boy to my controlled indoor introvert, the sun to my shadow.
+And for me, he was my balance, the wild exuberant outdoor party boy to my controlled indoor introvert, the sun to my shadow.

 In the early days, we often flew with a co-worker, Shelly, who was nervous while flying.
-We frequently had an empty seat between us and if the flight crew was cool with it, I would spread out a baby blanket and Shelly would invite Inyo up to snuggle with her the whole trip.
+We frequently had an empty seat between us and if the flight crew was OK with it, I would spread out a baby blanket and Shelly would invite Inyo up to snuggle with her the whole trip.
 Flight attendants were often surprised when the airplane door opened and Shelly hurried down the jetway, leaving Inyo and me behind.
 They had thought he was her emotional support dog and had done a fine job of it!

 Maybe all that travel was why he was such a Momma’s boy and rarely strayed from my side.
 It became a game with my co-workers to try to distract him with belly rubs or food, but the second I moved as if to leave the room, he was right with me.
 Once Brent succeeded in luring Inyo away with a cookie at nose height.
 I didn’t see them go, but soon freaked when I noticed him missing.
 (I knew he couldn't have gotten off the 3rd floor, but what havoc was he wreaking without me?)
 A few seconds later they were back.
 Inyo had only followed the cookie a short distance before the bond between us stretched and he came running back to me, Brent trailing behind him.

 Upon hearing of Inyo's death, others sent their smiling memories.
 The first was from Adela.
 As a youngster, Inyo went to her house one day a week for “cat therapy.”
-He became her Thursday Blond Boy and went with her to training where many other handlers helped to socialize him, develop his self-confidence, and work on agility.
+He became her Thursday Blond Boy and went with her to training where many other handlers helped to socialize him, develop his self-confidence, and occasionally work on agility.